 It indicates fear of people or the place where a traumatic event happened, difficulty focusing, trouble sleeping, hypervigilance where you’re excessively aware of your surroundings, and a sense of doom.

 PTSD comes with panic attacks much of the time.
 If you’ve never had a panic attack, you may wonder how they feel.
 As referenced above, they come out of seemingly nowhere.
 They make a person feel as if they’re sometimes dying, and you feel like you’re out of control if you don’t know what’s happening.

 You can cope with a panic attack using skills like mindfulness at times, and sometimes, medication can either prevent or help you manage panic attacks.

 The Cause Of Panic Disorder Is Unclear

 Concerning panic disorder, there’s no one clear singular cause.
 It could have to do with a life change, such as having children or getting married.
 It could have to do with a traumatic event.
-People with panic disorder are more likely to have depression and sometimes, suicidal ideation or substance use disorder.
+People with panic disorder are more likely to have depression and sometimes, or suicidal ideation.